GRIDAPPSD/pyvvo/README.rst

 1. Ensure you've installed all the software detailed in this README.

-2. Ensure the platform is running, as specified in :ref:`gridapps-d`
+2. Ensure the platform is running, as specified in `this section
+    <#gridapps-d>`__.

-3. Ensure you configured PyCharm according to :ref:`set-up-pycharm`.
+3. Ensure you configured PyCharm according to `this section
-    As mentioned, for the most tests to pass you should have the docker-compose interpreter configured.
+    <#setting-up-pycharm-to-work-with-pyvvo>`__.
+As mentioned, for the
+    most tests to pass you should have the docker-compose interpreter configured.

 4. With pyvvo open in PyCharm, right click on the ``tests`` directory and click ``Run 'Unittests in tests'``.
 The full test suite will